+1. The code lists used in attributes of spatial object types or data types shall comply with the definitions set out in the Annexes.

+2. Each code list specifies the values which may be used by Member States for the attributes associated with the code list.

+3. The Commission shall establish and operate an INSPIRE code list register at Community level for managing the code list values.
+It shall be assisted by the INSPIRE expert group in the maintenance and update of the code list values.

-1. è1 Code lists shall be one of the following types, as specified in the Annexes I to IV: ç
+4. è1 Code lists shall be one of the following types: ç

-(a) code lists whose allowed values comprise only the values specified in this Regulation;
+(a) code lists whose values comprise only the values specified in the INSPIRE code list register;

-(b) code lists whose allowed values comprise the values specified in this Regulation and narrower values defined by data providers;
+(b) code lists whose values comprise the values specified in the INSPIRE code list registerand narrower values defined by data providers;

-(c) code lists whose allowed values comprise the values specified in this Regulation and additional values at any level defined by data providers;
+(c) code lists whose values comprise the values specified in the INSPIRE code list register and additional values at any level defined by data providers;

-(d) code lists, whose allowed values comprise any values defined by data providers.
+(d) code lists, whose values comprise any values defined by data providers.

-For the purposes of points (b), (c) and (d), in addition to the allowed values, data providers may use the values specified in the relevant INSPIRE Technical Guidance document available on the INSPIRE web site of the Joint Research Centre.

-2. Code lists may be hierarchical.
+5. Code lists may be hierarchical.
 Values of hierarchical code lists may have a more general parent value.
-Where the valid values of a hierarchical code list are specified in a table in this Regulation, the parent values are listed in the last column.

-3. Where, for an attribute whose type is a code list as referred to in points (b), (c) or (d) of paragraph 1, a data provider provides a value that is not specified in this Regulation, that value and its definition shall be made available in a register.
+6. Where, for an attribute whose type is a code list as referred to in points (b), (c) or (d) of paragraph 1, a data provider provides a value that is not specified in the INSPIRE code list register, that value, definition and label shall be made available in another register.

-4. Attributes or association roles of spatial object types or data types whose type is a code list may only take values that are allowed according to the specification of the code list.

-5. Attributes or association roles of spatial object types or data types that have an enumeration type may only take values from the lists specified for the enumeration type.